-Saturday evening at FAWC (Fred Astaire World Championships) 2014 Dance Competition in Las Vegas, the suspense rose as our President/CEO, Jack Rothweiler, began introducing his guest to the audience.
-He mentioned the Fred Astaire TV Specials, talked of his first meeting with this guest and their conversation of 4-plus hours.
+Saturday evening at the FAWC (Fred Astaire World Championships) 2014 Dance Competition in Las Vegas, the suspense rose as our (now, former) President/CEO, Jack Rothweiler, began introducing his surprise guest to the audience.
+He mentioned the Fred Astaire TV Specials, talked of his first meeting with this guest and their conversation of four-plus hours.
 Still, he gave no name.
-We sat listening and wondering, ‘who is this woman we’re about to meet’?!
+Everyone sat, listening and wondering, ‘who is this woman we’re about to meet’?!
 A lovely, familiar Hollywood face filled the screen behind Jack and a voice began describing Barrie Chase’s path to stardom.
-We saw head shots and on-the-set candids and then in she walked, Barrie Chase herself!
-Everyone stood, applauding, straining to see her.
-Here among us was Astaire’s favorite dance partner, in his words.
+We saw head shots and on-the-set candids, and then in she walked – Barrie Chase herself!
+The crowd stood, applauding, straining to see her.
+Here among them was Astaire’s favorite dance partner, in his own words.
 What a treat to see her settle on stage for an informal chat with Jean Marc Casanave, the grandson of Astaire’s original dance studio business partner, Charles L. Casanave!

 At Astaire’s request, Cole canceled Chase’s contract so she could dance with him in Silk Stockings.
 Soon after, she became Fred’s partner on An Evening with Fred Astaire – a show that went on to win nine Prime-time Emmy Awards.
 Barrie also co-starred with Astaire in four of his TV specials from 1958-68.
 Barrie Chase is renowned as the last person to achieve stardom as a dancer during a period of 20 years until Debbie Allen hit the limelight in 1980.
 Barrie has nearly 40 film credits and numerous TV appearances including Bonanza, Cape Fear, and It’s a Mad, Mad, Mad, Mad World.
 In 1964, she danced with Astaire for Bob Hope’s Chrysler TV Theater.
 They partnered for the last time on an NBC special in 1968.